lyzadanger/lyza-dot-com/src/content/posts/2015/09/04/aria-landmark-roles-in-5-minutes/index.md

 ### Am I doing it right?

 Go grab the [tota11y](http://khan.github.io/tota11y/) toolkit and quickly check any page.
 It has a section for `Landmarks`.
 Easy peasy!

+p.s.: This isn't the [first I've spoken of this](http://alistapart.com/column/wai-finding-with-aria-landmark-roles).